matveyashikhin/GOVUK_TPS/README.md

 ### Having gone through some iteration (thanks Claude), the current app looks better and is also now hosted on PythonAnywhere

+<code style="color : red">Currently awaiting a response from GOVUK requesting more permissions to data to allow a one time scrape of historical filings. </code>

 https://matvash.pythonanywhere.com/

 <img width="1394" alt="Screenshot 2025-06-24 at 21 25 17" src="https://github.com/user-attachments/assets/79f0f90c-2672-4d94-8158-8689f9d56fff" />